dperdic/s8-compressed-nfts/README.md

 Create a cNFT collection of your own profile picture and social links as metadata and airdrop it to other fellows.
 ```

+### Solution

+Created a collection NFT and minted cNFTs from it.
+The collection NFT can be viewed [here](https://explorer.solana.com/address/6MGjmJZjMxJCy3Pxqt7C3CGvGWmYXfspmzuZf2cGWMXz).

 ### Building the app

 Create a `.env` file based on the template provided.